 Only the Orthodox Church was allowed to proselytize.
-The Catholic and Protestant churches in the empire were subject to surveillance.
+The Roman Catholic and Protestant churches in the empire were subject to surveillance.
 The involvement of the Orthodox Church in primary education was increased.
 Higher education for women became more restricted.
 Students were prohibited from forming organizations, and teachers were appointed by the Ministry of Education rather than elected by their colleagues as before.
-Universities in Poland, the Baltic provinces and Finland.

 Several attempts were made to assassinate Alexander III, but his death would come in 1894 from disease of the kidneys.
-His eldest son, Nicholas II, at age of twenty-six, became tsar.
+He was succeeded by his eldest son, Nicholas II, at age of twenty-six.
 Like many sons of tough authoritarian fathers he was wimpish, believing himself inadequate.
-His weakness would contribute to his going to war against his cousin Kaiser Wilhelm II in 1914 (and Germany's ally, Austria-Hungary) although he didn't want war (and Wilhelm, who also didn't want war responding to a Germany aroused because the Russians were coming.

 Copyright © 2017 by Frank E. Smitha.
 All rights reserved.